badclownNFT/badclownNFT/README.md

 ![image info](./images/os_5.png)

+### Step 6

 Now to find a collection that you believe in.
 This is a process on it's own.
 Do not search OpenSea there are too many scams on there.
 Use a link from the official Twitter or Discord.

 ![image info](./images/os_6_humans.png)

+### Step 7

 Once you've found your long HODL you need to find the right NFT.
+Time to find the NFT for you.
+You can click on the "Buy Now" button on the left to see what's for sale, and sort using the filter.
+If you're new you may want to sort by price.

 If a project is selling fast you won't want to buy off the top 2 rows, but try and find something that suits your taste and budget.
 You can look at the rarity tools in the [Useful Links](#useful-links) section or you can go with your gut.

 ![image info](./images/os_7_humans.png)

+### Step 8

 Click through to the NFT page itself.
 Often the items on the floor have already been sold and you risk losing gas if you are not careful.